-NOTE - This furnace is designed for a minimum continuous return air temperature of $60^{\circ}F(16^{\circ}C)$ or an intermittent operation down to $55^{\circ}F(13^{\circ}C)$ dry bulb for cases where a night setback thermostat is used.
-Return air temperature must not exceed $85^{\circ}F(29^{\circ}C)$ dry bulb.
+NOTE - This furnace is designed for a minimum continuous return air temperature of 60°F (16°C) or an intermittent operation down to 55°F (13°C) dry bulb for cases where a night setback thermostat is used.
+Return air temperature must not exceed 85°F (29°C) dry bulb.
+See "Duct System" on page 9 for installing the optional discharge air sensor used to measure temperature rise.
+Sensor is shipped with the unit.